 Asian Leopard Cats are one of the most widespread carnivore species in Asia.
 They are known for their gorgeous spotted coats and their contributions to the Bengal cat breed.

 Asian Leopard Cat History

 The Asian Leopard Cat is the most common wild cat in Asia and has the most extensive geographic distribution of any feline.
-They inhabit areas in eastern Afghanistan, northern Pakistan, northern and coastal India, Myanmar, Laos, Thailand, Indonesia, Malaysia, Vietnam, Taiwan, Sumatra, Java, Bali, Borneo, Nepal, Korea, Cambodia, parts of the Philippines, and Eastern China.
+They inhabit areas in eastern Afghanistan, northern Pakistan, northern and coastal India, Myanmar, Laos, Thailand, Indonesia, Malaysia, Vietnam, Sumatra, Java, Bali, Borneo, Nepal, Korea, Cambodia, parts of the Philippines, Eastern China, and Taiwan, China.

 These wild cats can live in various environments and elevations—including tropical forests, pine forests, jungles, mountainous regions, and semi-desert areas.
 They are typically unbothered by human activity and often live near villages, where locals sometimes rely on them for rodent control.

 In 1963, breeder Jean S. Mill crossed domestic cats with the Asian Leopard cat to develop a new hybrid cat breed: the Bengal.
 Bengals are domesticated cats that people can keep as ordinary pets.
 Though Asian Leopard Cats are allowed as pets in some places, they require permits and are subject to strict regulations.

 Other wild cats included in the Leopard Cat grouping are the Asian Golden Cat, Bay Cat, Black-footed Cat, Fishing Cat, Flat-headed Cat, Jungle Cat, and Pallas Cat.
 The Pallas cat inhabits cold, dry terrains in central Asia, while the others live in wetland habitats.

 Asian Leopard Cats are similar in size to large domestic cats.
 But they vary widely in size and color based on their geographic region.